 Despite our society’s obsession with self-made success, most people do like working together toward a common goal.
 The rise in community solar programs and projects proves this especially true.
 These solar developments help neighbors enjoy the benefits of solar energy in their homes, businesses and apartments.1

-You see, despite the growth of the solar industry over the past decade — including the proliferation of rooftop solar panel installations — many people cannot take part in this renewable energy revolution.
-Between renters, people lower on the income scale, homes with awkward roof angles, and high-shade homes, nearly 50% of people and businesses are completely unable to use traditional solar power systems.2
+Yet, despite the growth of the solar industry over the past decade — including the massive proliferation of solar panel installations across the nation — many people can’t take part in this renewable energy revolution.
+Between renters, small businesses, low-to-moderate income households, and high-shade homes, nearly 50% of Americans are completely unable to use traditional solar power systems.2

-Community solar can change this, but only if people choose to work together.
+Community solar can change this, but only if people choose to cooperate.

 How Does Community Solar Work?

-The ultimate idea lies in encouraging enough members of the community to buy into the community solar farm.
-This way, the project first earns back the return on investing in installing the panels and then expands to serve more people.
+The ultimate idea rests in encouraging enough members of the community to buy into the community solar farm.
+This way, the project can quickly earn back its investment in installing the panels and then expand to serve more people.

 #1 Utility Sponsorship

 These solar projects are operated by a forward-thinking utility company wanting to expand its services and invest in renewable energy.
 If you live close enough to the service area for a community solar garden, you will sign up through the utility company for your area.